 - Enables accurate predictions of service life and mean time between failures.

 - Enhances operator safety by avoiding potentially dangerous catastrophic failures.

 - Improves overall operational efficiency, contributing to increased morale.

 Condition-Based Maintenance vs Predictive Maintenance

-Condition-based maintenance incorporates the monitoring of physical symptoms associated with equipment and component degradation so that impending failure times can be predicted and mitigated.
-Condition-based maintenance often utilizes the P-F interval, the period of time between the first degradation symptoms and the failure occurrence, to proactively plan part replacement or repairs before failure occurs.
-The effectiveness of condition-based maintenance is influenced heavily by the consistency of these P-F intervals.
+Condition-based maintenance revolves around monitoring physical symptoms linked to equipment and component degradation to predict and address impending failures.
+It often employs the P-F interval, the duration between the first signs of degradation and the actual failure, to proactively plan part replacements or repairs before failure occurs.
+The efficacy of condition-based maintenance heavily relies on the consistency of these P-F intervals.

-Although the term condition-based maintenance is sometimes used interchangeably with predictive maintenance, the former should be considered just one important ingredient of the latter.
-Predictive maintenance incorporates condition-based data, historical trends, risk factors, and additional process sensor data to form an intelligent and adaptive mix that drives the overall maintenance operation.
+While the term “condition-based maintenance” is sometimes used interchangeably with “predictive maintenance,” it’s crucial to recognize that the former is just a pivotal component of the latter.
+It goes beyond relying solely on condition-based data; it integrates historical trends, risk factors, and additional process sensor data to form an intelligent and adaptive approach that drives the overall maintenance operation.

 Preventive Maintenance vs Predictive Maintenance